Important: this entire tutorial is also available in Japanese! Find the Japanese translation here.

-Just take a deep breath, relax your mind and your muscles and smile!
+Just take a deep breath, relax your mind and your muscles – and smile!
 Then sit at the piano.

 2. The piano bench.

 When adjusting the height of the piano bench, make sure that your elbows are aligned with the keyboard (you can also place them slightly higher than the keyboard, this way increasing your leverage).
 Don’t sit too far from the instrument or too close – you need to be able to reach all the keys and you should avoid the uncomfortable ‘backward pointing elbows’!
-Also, don’t sit on the whole bench – it’s recommendable to use only the front half.
+Also, don’t sit on the whole bench – it’s recommendable to only use the front half.

 3. Your back.

 My teacher always used to say: you should feel like a queen (or like a king) at the instrument.
 How can we have such a dignified, noble attitude if we’re slouching?
-Keep your back straight – it’s good for your health, your image and the quality of your playing!
+Keep your back straight – it’s good for your health, your self-image and the quality of your playing!
 Also, don’t stretch your neck forward – keep it well-aligned with the spine.

 4. Your legs and your feet.

 Don’t place your feet under the piano bench!
-You need stability when playing – that’s why it’s best to place your feet near the pedals (and make sure they are well-grounded) or on the pedals (depending on the piece you’re practicing).
+You need stability when playing – that’s why it’s best to place your feet near the pedals (and make sure they are well-grounded), or on the pedals (depending on the piece you’re practicing).

 5. Your arms – consisting of your shoulders, elbows, wrists, knuckles and fingers.

 Avoid tension!
-Your arms should be always relaxed, like the wings of a bird or the paws of a cat.
+Your arms should always be relaxed, like the wings of a bird or the paws of a cat.
 Keep your shoulders down and your elbows at a comfortable distance from the body.
 The wrist allows us to ‘breathe’ when playing – a flexible, relaxed wrist is the best remedy against tension!
 It also allows us to have a beautiful, deep and soft sound.
 The hand should form a ‘dome’ with rounded knuckles and fingers.

-And a bonus element :):
+And a bonus element :